-As at November 30, 2021, the Company has committed to issue common shares valued at \$2.5 million contingent on future events as follows:
+As at February 28, 2022, the Company has committed to issue common shares valued at \$2.5 million contingent on future events as follows:

-Trigger event Completion of GBP construction of a Health Canada approved cannabis production facility in compliance with the CA&R 500 GBP obtaining a license to sell cannabis under the CA&R 500 GBP having sold an aggregate of 3,000kg of dried cannabis 750 GBP completing construction of an expansion to its production facility to increase production by at least 8,500kg per annum and receiving an amendment to its production and sales licenses 750 \$ 2,500
+Completion of GBP construction of a Health Canada approved cannabis production facility in compliance with the CA&R 500 GBP obtaining a license to sell cannabis under the CA&R 500 GBP having sold an aggregate of 3,000kg of dried cannabis 750 GBP completing construction of an expansion to its production facility to increase production by at least 8,500kg per annum and receiving an amendment to its production and sales licenses 750 \$ 2,500

 On March 13, 2020, the Company entered into an amending agreement with the vendors of GBP amending certain terms and conditions of the definitive share purchase agreement, dated November 15, 2017.

-The vendors of GBP agreed to restructure the milestones and reduce the milestone payments (reflected in the above table) and raise the floor price of the Common Shares to be issued in connection with the new milestones to a deemed price per share equal to the greater of (A) the 10-day volume-weighted average trading price of the Company's common shares, and (B) \$1.00.
+The vendors of GBP agreed to reduce their entitlement to a portion of the purchase price such that the remaining payment obligations of the Company in connection with the acquisition of GBP were reduced by \$5,750.
+In addition to reducing the milestone payments, the vendors of GBP agreed to restructure the remaining milestones, as shown in the above table and raise the floor price of the Common Shares to be issued in connection with the new milestones to a deemed price per share equal to the greater of (A) the 10-day volume-weighted average trading price of the Company's common shares, and (B) \$1.00.
+Of the \$5,750 reduction to the Company's payment obligations, \$5,615 of the remaining milestone payments was waived by Mr. Singhavon.